Arehmary/-MY-FIRST-SQL-PROJECT-DOCUMENTATION/README.md

 appropriately spent shipping costs based on the Order Priority?
 Explain your answer

 ## Case Study Problems and Solutions (Kultra Mega Store  inventory)

+Case Scenario I
+1. Which product category had the highest sales?
+GROUP BY, SUM (), AND ORDER BY CLAUSES ARE USED
+Sequel Query:
+select Product_Category, SUM(distinct Row_ID) as TotalSales
+from Inventory
+group by Product_category
+order by TotalSales desc